extrange/personal-blog/docs/blog/posts/2023-09-11-best-way-cook-beans.md

 -   Unless otherwise specified, cooking and autoclaving were done in water, and soaking water was discarded.
 -   Autoclaving (121C, 15psi/103kPa) can be replicated at home with the use of a pressure cooker.
--   Unsoaked and cooking in baking soda is generally more effective than with plain water, but the exact amount varies depending on type of bean[^2000], with some beans actually worse off with baking soda.
+-   Cooking unsoaked beans in baking soda is generally more effective than in plain water, but the result varies depending on type of bean[^2000], with some beans actually worse off with baking soda.
 -   Soaking for 12H is more efective than 6H[^1985].
 12H appears to be the point beyond which additional soaking will not improve GOS/antinutrient loss significantly[^2019].
 Soaking also appears to increase the soluble fibre content slightly, with no change in insoluble fibre content[^2019].
 -   Soaking in alkaline medium (e.g. baking soda), as compared to water, may cause a destruction of certain B vitamins[^2007].